FihlaTV/OpenVCIK/README.md

 ## An Open-source Voice Command Interface Kit

 The OpenVCIK is an open-source platform for developing voice based control applications such as robot control, device control, and home automation.
-The OpenVCIK software comprises of a framework - OpenVCIK Framework, and a library - OpenVCIKServices, all written in C++.
+The OpenVCIK software comprises of a framework - <b><i> OpenVCIK Framework </b></i>, and a library - <b><i>  OpenVCIKServices </b></i>, all written in C++.
 These allow the usage of OpenVCIK for developing voice based control applications very easy and effortless.

 ## Contact